sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 ## Testing Plan

 To test the capability of GCU to dynamically update ACLs, we will utilize various Json Patch files to create, update, and remove various ACL Tables and Rules.
 The contents of the Json Patch files, as well as additional details about verification processes, will be defined in the last section of this document, [JSON Patch Files and Expected Results](#json-patch-files-and-expected-results).
+Traffic tests are performed after applying various rules to confirm expected behavior, and each traffic test is replicated for both IPv4 and IPv6 packets.

 ### Test Case # 1 - Create and apply custom ACL table without rules